Hemp and hemp-derived cannabinoids are legal according to federal law, but every state governs hemp differently. Is Delta-8-THC legal in Utah?

 (6) “Industrial Hemp”: means the plant Cannabis sativa L. and any part of such plant, whether growing or not, with a delta-9 tetrahydrocannabinol concentration of not more than 0.3 percent on a dry weight basis.

 (AA) Tetrahydrocannabinols, naturally contained in a plant of the genus Cannabis (cannabis plant), as well as synthetic equivalents of the substances contained in the cannabis plant, or in the resinous extractives of Cannabis, sp. and/or synthetic substances, derivatives, and their isomers with similar chemical structure and pharmacological activity to those substances contained in the plant, such as the following: ∆1 cis or trans tetrahydrocannabinol, and their optical isomers ∆6 cis or trans tetrahydrocannabinol, and their optical isomers ∆3,4 cis or trans tetrahydrocannabinol, and its optical isomers, and since nomenclature of these substances is not internationally standardized, compounds of these structures, regardless of numerical designation of atomic positions covered;

 Yes.
 Utah does not make any exceptions for hemp-derived cannabinoids in the Controlled Substances Act, which is usually the defining factor in states where Delta 8 is legal.
-All tetrahydrocannabinols and its optical isomers are Controlled Substances in Utah.
+All tetrahydrocannabinols and their optical isomers are Controlled Substances according to Utah Delta 8 laws.

 Because Delta-8 is illegal in Utah, there are no defined possession limits for the cannabinoid.

 Utah voters approved Proposition 2 in 2018, which set the stage for legal medicinal cannabis (delta-9-THC) in the state.
 Qualifying patients can access medical marijuana on a limited basis, but recreational cannabis is still illegal.